bootstrap-vue/bootstrap-vue/src/components/time/README.md

 - <kbd>ArrowDown</kbd> Deccrements the currently selected spinbutton value
 - <kbd>Home</kbd> Sets the selected spinbutton to the minimum value
 - <kbd>End</kbd> Sets the selected spinbutton to the maximum value
-- <kbd>PageUp</kbd> Increases the selected spinbutton value by the spinbutton's step amount times the `repeat-step-multiplier` amount
+- <kbd>PageUp</kbd> Increases the selected spinbutton value by the spinbutton's step by a larger value
-- <kbd>PageDown</kbd> Decreases the selected spinbutton value by the spinbutton's step amount times the `repeat-step-multiplier` amount
+- <kbd>PageDown</kbd> Decreases the selected spinbutton value by the spinbutton's step by a larger value
 - <kbd>ArrowRight</kbd> Moves focus to the next spin button in the component
 - <kbd>ArrowLeft</kbd> Moves focus to the previous spin button in the component